agrevin3/Software-Design-Specification/README.md

 Description:
 The SRS file describes basic guidelines for the construction of a new website.
 The site is an online ticketing system which should create an easy purchasing experience for movie theater guests.
 The SRS explains, in detail, the logistics of creating this platform.
 Find, in the first link, the updated SRS document.
 Find in the second link, details on the most recent addition to the project.

-The SRS has been updated to include the Software Design Specifications, which are sections 3.7 - 4.3.
+The SRS has been updated to include the Software Design Specifications, which are sections 3.7 - 4.3, as well as an architecure and UML diagram for said software.

-The file SDS CS250 however has the necessary architecture and UML diagrams needed to complete the Software Design Speicifcation, as well as the sections which wereadded to the additional SRS (3.7-4.3).

 ***
 Partioning of Tasks: